 With its outlandish geometric angles and otherworldly form, the Tel Aviv Museum of Art is about as far from the outdated image of religious, old-world Israel as it gets.
 This Leaning Tower of Pieces (of Art) and its stunning contemporary works make for an enlightening first step in your exploration of the modern, vibrant and international Tel Aviv.
 Lose yourself in the collection of Israeli art: the largest of its kind in the world.

 It wouldn’t be an Israeli city without a souk or a shuk, depending on how you feel like pronouncing it.
-The largest and best-known bazaar in all of Tel Aviv is the Carmel Market, a dizzying maze of stalls, shops and restaurants.
+The largest and best-known bazaar in all of Tel Aviv is the Carmel Market, a dizzying maze of stalls, shops and restaurants and is a must-visit when it comes to what to do in Tel Aviv.
 Its hectic vibe makes for a bit of a trip back down to earth from the glossy high-brow heights of the modern museums.
 But it offers a glimpse of authentic local culture through the scents, sounds and sights of souk life.
 Get a-haggling with fierce and humorous vendors over spices, fruits and meats.

 Ok, admit it.
 The souk got a bit much after haggling for three hours over a carpet that won’t fit in your suitcase.
 There’s no shame in that; you’re glad you went and you’re full of falafel, but it’s time to drop off the over-sized carpet at your apartment and waddle on down to one of Tel Aviv’s stunning strands.
 Wondering what to do in Tel Aviv with kids?
 There’s something for everyone here.
 Play volleyball by the restaurant of the lively Metzitzim Beach.
 Looking for tranquillity?
 Lie in the shade of the cliffs of the serene Tel Baruch Beach.
 Want to escape the husband?
 Try the Religious Beach that places a great, big wall between men and women.
 Now that’s cultural and practical.